vdeemann/deepcut-chatbot-codespace/README.md

 # DJ Queue Bot

-A Turntable.fm bot that manages a live DJ queue system for music rooms, allowing fair and organized DJ rotations.
+A Turntable.fm bot for managing a DJ queue system in music rooms.

 ## Overview

-The DJ Queue Bot provides a structured system for managing DJs in a Turntable.fm room.
-It maintains a queue of users waiting to DJ, publishes queue updates via Redis, and enforces queue-based DJ booth access when enabled.
+The DJ Queue Bot provides an automated queue management system for Turntable.fm rooms, allowing users to join a virtual line to take turns DJing.
+This helps manage crowded rooms where many users want to DJ, ensuring everyone gets a fair chance to play music.

 ## Features

-- **Queue Management**: Users can add themselves to the queue, remove themselves, and view the current queue
+- **Queue Management**: Users can join, leave, and view the current DJ queue
-- **Admin Controls**: Admins can enable/disable the queue, lock/unlock it, add/remove specific users, and clear the queue
+- **Admin Controls**: Room administrators can enable/disable the queue, lock/unlock it, add/remove specific users, and more
-- **DJ Booth Enforcement**: When enabled, only users in the queue can DJ
+- **Dynamic Queue Rules**: Automatically enforces single-song limits when the queue gets crowded (6+ users)
+- **Wait Time System**: Implements a 1-minute cooldown period before DJs can play again after their turn
-- **Redis Publishing**: Live queue updates are published to Redis for integration with external services
+- **Live Updates**: Publishes queue status to Redis for potential integration with external displays or websites
-- **Current DJ Tracking**: Tracks current song information and publishes it to Redis
+- **Song Information**: Publishes current playing song information to Redis

 ## Commands